-1. Complete an Orientation and a two-part written test as established by the Judicial Council of Virginia
+Complete a 2-day Orientation and a two-part written test as established by the Judicial Council of Virginia

 As the first step in the certification process, candidates must register for an orientation that will discuss the role of the interpreter, specific skills needed for the different modes of interpreting and "do's and don'ts" on the job.
 Each candidate will receive a binder with information on how to access court related glossaries, and documents that will give an understanding of the court system and legal procedures.
 The training also includes an overview of self-study techniques and available resources and information on and suggestions for preparing for the oral certification examination.

 The second step involves passing a two-part written test.
 Part 1 of the written test is 135 multiple-choice questions that are designed to measure basic, general English language proficiency, and court and ethics knowledge.
 Part 2 of the written test is the translation of 10 sentences from English into the foreign language.Candidates must score a minimum of 80% on Part 1 of the written test and receive a "Pass" on Part 2 in order to be eligible to register for the oral exam.

 - Complete the foreign language interpreter certification oral